 NOTE: If your hearing aids have enabled Comfort Phone functionality, the hearing aid on the non-phone ear automatically attenuates.

-8.4 Direct Audio Input (only Ambio model 62)
+8.4 Direct Audio Input (optional)

 You can connect a DAI boot accessory to the bottom of the hearing aids.
 Once properly clicked into place, the hearing aids automatically switch to DAI (Direct Audio Input).